 The user starts by selecting the topic and is given 2-4 lessons.
-The vocabulary lesson pictured begins with learning words, followed by memorization tactics and finally using the term in conversation.
+The vocabulary lessons begin with learning words, followed by memorization tactics, and finally using the term in conversation.

 While this is beneficial for the user’s learning, it can create added stress or fear of saying something wrong.
 Additionally, there is a chance that the user making corrections is incorrect.

 of participants want to learn common phrases and idioms